 At a national level it is apparent that Government has moved away from the National Industrial Strategy approach, however the work undertaken by Government over the period from 2016/17 - 2017/18 showed the extent of economic and infrastructure investment needed to drive future productivity.
-It therefore remains of interest and use to the Rushmoor Strategic Economic Framework to include reference to the former National Industrial Strategy policies.
+It therefore remains relevant to include reference to the former National Industrial Strategy policies.